lizth93/forkify-project-video/README.md

 Recipe application with custom recipe uploads

 ##Run the app:

-with the command: npm start
+first excecute npm install, or npm i

-or npm run start
+second execute the app with the command: npm start or npm run start